Navneet-Patnecha/jina-hub/README.md

 ## Contributing

-We welcome all kinds of contributions from the open-source community, individuals and partners.
+We are welcoming  all kinds of contributions from the open-source community, individuals and partners.
 Without your active involvement, Jina won't be successful.

 Please first read [the contributing guidelines](https://github.com/jina-ai/jina/blob/master/CONTRIBUTING.md) before the submission.